 Grief is not only about the death of a loved one.
 It can stem from a breakup, job loss, relocation, or unmet expectations.
 While grief is natural, unresolved grief can lead to depression, anxiety, or prolonged numbness.

-Therapists offer a safe space to process these emotions.
-Therapy honors the pain of loss while guiding you through the journey of healing.
+Therapists provide a safe space for individuals to process these emotions.
+Therapy honors the pain of loss while guiding you through the healing process.

 8. You Experience Physical Symptoms with No Clear Cause

 Mental health struggles often show up in the body.
 Headaches, stomach issues, muscle tension, fatigue, and chronic pain may have emotional roots.
-If medical tests return normal, but the discomfort persists, your mind could be calling for attention.
+If medical tests return normal, but the discomfort persists, your mind may be seeking attention.

 9. You Struggle with Negative Self-Talk or Self-Worth